openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

   - Intel® Advanced Vector Extensions 512 (Intel® AVX-512)
   - Intel® Advanced Vector Extensions 2.0 (Intel® AVX2)
   - Intel® Streaming SIMD Extensions 4.2 (Intel® SSE4.2)
 - A model must be quantized.
-To quantize the model, you can use the [Post-Training Optimization Toolkit](@ref pot_README) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.
+To quantize the model, you can use the [Post-Training Optimization Tool](@ref pot_README) delivered with the Intel® Distribution of OpenVINO™ toolkit release package.

 The 8-bit inference feature was validated on the following topologies:
 * **Classification models:**